35percent/11tystarter/src/posts/ombudsman-rejects-affordable-housing-complaint-against-southwark.md

 The Greater London Authority (GLA), which funds much affordable housing, also has responsibility for monitoring its delivery across London.
 Our examination of the [GLA database](https://public.tableau.com/app/profile/glaintelligence/viz/PlanningLondonDatahub-Dashboard/MainDashboard) found 209 completed schemes listed as having provided affordable housing in Southwark, as part of a planning permission, but which do not appear in Southwark's own audit.

 One-hundred and forty one of these schemes can be found on [Southwark's planning portal](https://www.southwark.gov.uk/planning-and-building-control/planning-applications/planning-register-search-view-and-comment-on-planning-applications) and date from at least 2004 onwards.
-Many are simple one and two unit conversions, but there are also much larger schemes, including parts of Elephant Park,  Canada Water with thirty-eight schemes for between ten and 100 units.
+Many are simple one- and two-unit conversions, but there are also much larger schemes, including parts of Elephant Park,  Canada Water with thirty-eight schemes for between ten and 100 units.

 ### ....weak enforcement actions